bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bugaev.md

 **Nicolai Vasilievich Bugaev** was a Russian mathematician, born in Georgia, who worked mainly on analysis and number theory.

 ### Mathematical Profile (Excerpt):
-* When Bugaev was ten years old his father sent him to Moscow to be educated.
 * It was not an easy life for the young Bugaev for he had to earn extra money giving tuition in order to make have enough money to live on.
 * In 1855 Bugaev entered the Faculty of Physics and Mathematics at Moscow University.
 * At this point Bugaev was not concentrating on mathematics, although his courses had included a very strong background in mathematics.